Voting is now open and candidate statements are available on the Civica Election Services Limited site.

 The CSP Council Elections are administered by Civica Election Services Limited.
 They act as independent scrutineers of the nomination and ballot process as required for Trade Union ballots, which is set out in the Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA).

-Candidates will then canvass support for their nomination from among the CSP membership.
-Please reach out to a current Council member for advice and tips on doing this and read through the guidelines on canvassing during the election.
+Candidates will now canvass support for their nomination from among the CSP membership.
+Candidates can reach out to a current Council member for advice and tips on doing this and read through both the guidelines on canvassing during the election and social media guidance for members.

 Election (voting by post only)

-The election process opens on Monday 7 June 2021 and closes at noon on Tuesday 29 June 2021.
+The election process is now open and closes at 5pm on Tuesday 29 June 2021.

-All CSP members will be sent an election pack by post.
-This will contain the candidates' election addresses, a ballot paper and a pre-paid return envelope for casting your vote.
+All CSP members have been sent an election pack by post.
+This contains the candidates' election addresses, a ballot paper and a pre-paid return envelope for casting your vote.

 Please note: trade unions are required by law to run postal ballots for all statutory ballots and elections at no personal cost to members.
 Therefore, a pre-paid envelope is included for casting your vote.
 Online voting cannot be facilitated.